bismuth-dev/RebornBuddy.Wiki/src/docs/users/index.md

 Keys are available in 1 or 6 month increments and with 1 or 3 simultaneous sessions.
 Multi-session keys let you log into the bot multiple times at once, such as when multi-boxing or sharing keys with trusted friends.
 The bot generally costs less when buying more months or sessions at once.

-???+ help "Can't find your RebornBuddy key?"
+???+ question "Can't find your RebornBuddy key?"
     Keys are delivered in an e-mail titled "RebornBuddy Key Purchase" -- wait a bit longer or check junk mail folders.
 If the e-mail is still missing and you're already registered on Buddy Auth, the new key might be available on the [Keys][list-keys] page.

     For further support, create a ticket on [RebornBuddy's ZenDesk][rebornbuddy-support].